 Mental health in Ontario schools

 Mental health is an essential component of overall health.
-Given that 70% of mental health problems begin in childhood or adolescence, it is important to equip our young people with the knowledge and skills they need to support positive mental health throughout their lives.
+It is important to equip our young people with the knowledge and skills they need to support positive mental health throughout their lives.

-As of the 2019-20 school year, learning about mental health in Ontario schools will take place:
+Learning about mental health in Ontario schools takes place:

-The enhanced HPE curriculum takes a comprehensive approach to learning about mental health.
-Important new aspects include:
+The HPE curriculum takes a comprehensive approach to learning about mental health.
+Important aspects include:

-Learning about mental health fits naturally in the elementary health and physical education curriculum, where students are learning all about healthy development.
-In each grade, it is integrated with learning about overall health in a developmentally appropriate way.
+Learning about mental health fits naturally in the elementary HPE curriculum, where students are learning all about healthy development.
+In each grade, mental health is integrated with learning about overall health in a developmentally appropriate way.

 Social-Emotional Learning (SEL) skills

-Students apply these everyday skills as part of their learning across the other three parts of the curriculum, and in their experiences at school, at home and in the community.
+Students apply these everyday skills as part of their learning across the other 3 parts of the curriculum, and in their experiences at school, at home and in the community.

-A few examples of how these skills could be integrated with the other three parts of the curriculum (Active Living, Movement Competence and Healthy Living) are outlined below.
+A few examples of how these skills could be integrated with the other 3 parts of the curriculum (Active Living, Movement Competence and Healthy Living) are outlined below.

 Grade 1: To learn about positive motivation, students practise showing willingness to try out new skills and keep practising.
 (Movement Competence)